Text by CLOT Magazine

-A new edition of MIRA digital arts festival is taking place this week, starting today with the inaugural performance, to then run from the 9th until 11th November 2017.
+A new edition of the MIRA digital arts festival is taking place this week, starting today with the inaugural performance, to then run from the 9th until the 11th of November 2017.
 The Barcelona festival, which began in 2011, aims to provide a platform for experimental electronic live acts and visual artists with akin creative universes while bridging new ways of combining the two art forms.

-For this edition, director Oriol Pastor and his team have put out a programme that balances international and national artists.
+For this edition, director Oriol Pastor and his team have brought about a programme that balances international and national artists.
 GAS (Wolfgang Voigt) is opening the festival today.
-The acclaimed German producer is presenting his new Audiovisual (AV) show and album, a oneiric naturalistic Odyssey that shouldn’t be missed.
+The acclaimed German producer is presenting his new Audiovisual (AV) show and album, an oneiric naturalistic Odyssey that shouldn’t be missed.

-The venue, Fabra i Coats, is an old textile factory located in the northeastern part of the city, in Sant Andreu district and a perfect industrial set up for this kind of events.
+The venue, Fabra i Coats, is an old textile factory located in the northeastern part of the city, in the Sant Andreu district and a perfect industrial set-up for this kind of event.
 This year the festival is expanding with an extra space in the venue.
 This new area will host a multidimensional 3D Sound room where the audience will be able to see acts like the local Ferenc (active again after a long hiatus), Vril and Voiski.

-The programme also includes installations, such as the one by domestic data streamers (who will also be giving a talk on Thursday), performances and AV shows including Mike Paradina’s uZik, who comes with a new AV show by Florence To.
-Powell will also present a new AV show and new music productions and James Holden, with a new album under his arm, will be coming along with a live band including French electronics enfant terrible Etienne Jaumet.
+The programme also includes installations, such as the one by domestic data streamers (who will also be giving a talk on Thursday), performances and AV shows, including Mike Paradina’s uZik, who comes with a new AV show by Florence To.
+Powell will also present a new AV show and new music productions.
+With a new album under his arm, James Holden will be coming along with a live band, including French electronics enfant terrible Etienne Jaumet.

 Onionlabs studio will provide a set of projected visuals added to reactive lasers to the DJ Set of Tzusing and Visible Cloaks, the American duo with their eye-popping performance and AV show by Brenna Murphy.